Inflammation Gut Health Connection

 Gut health plays a much larger role in long term health than we can imagine.
 The inflammation and gut health connection can help explain the problems associated and ways to improve gut health and relieve inflammation.

 Inflammation in the body may appear as pain in the joints, eyes, and rest of body.
-Do you know your knee, shoulder, or neck pain all ties back to your digestive health?
+Do you know your knee, shoulder, or neck pain all tie back to your digestive health?
+IBD patients know the aches associated with autoimmune disease and chronic health issues all too well.
+While you may not experience digestive symptoms thanks to the help of medications or self treatment, inflammation shows up in a variety of ways.

 If any of these sound familiar you are dealing with inflammation.